boskovav/boskovav.github.io/research.md

 I develop fast methods to advance the use of Bayesian phylodynamics for deep sequencing data.

 **Understanding models**
-Crucial for correct application of any model is understanding of its drawbacks and strength.
+Crucial for correct application of any model is the awareness of its drawbacks and strength.
 I therefore research at what conditions do the phylodynamic methods fail, by providing incorret parameter estimates.
-By understanding why exactly do the existing models break, provides fruitful grouds for ideas on further methods development.
+Understanding of why exactly do the existing models break provides fruitful grouds for ideas on further methods development.

 **Applications**
 I am interested in learing how the infections spread and how we can prevent epidemics.
 I therefore apply the phylodynamic models to real data to learn how quickly the infection spreads in the population and when it originated.